Philippus/elastic4s/README.md

 ## Searching

 Searching is naturally the most involved operation.
-There are many ways to do [searching in elastic search](http://www.elasticsearch.org/guide/reference/api/search/) and that is reflected in the higher complexity of the query DSL.
+There are many ways to do [searching in Elasticsearch](http://www.elasticsearch.org/guide/reference/api/search/) and that is reflected in the higher complexity of the query DSL.

 To do a simple text search, where the query is parsed from a single string